Sabaeans in the Horn of Africa: Mezber

-Mezber is an archaeological site located in eastern Tigray which was inhabited between 1600 BCE and the 1st century CE.
-A large amount of animal bones indicates the group there were likely cattle-focused agropastoralists between 1600-900 BCE.
-A 2023 paper authored by 17 scholars said that the seasonal movement of Gash Groups (specifically one from Agordat) may have played an important role in the origin of agropastoralism and early social complexity in the highlands.
+Mezber is an archaeological site in eastern Tigray that was inhabited from 1600 BCE to the 1st century CE.
+A large amount of animal bones indicates that the group there was likely cattle-focused agropastoralists between 1600-900 BCE.
+A 2023 paper authored by 17 scholars said that the seasonal movement of Gash Groups (specifically one from Agordat) may have played an essential role in the origin of agropastoralism and early social complexity in the highlands.
 A large building, possibly an elite residence, lacks Sabaean influence and dates to between 800-750 BCE.

 Ancient Ona

-The Ancient Ona culture was located in Hamasien, and dated from at least 900-400 BCE, although it is thought to have originated in the 2nd millennium BCE.
+The ancient Ona culture was located in Hamasien, and dated from at least 900-400 BCE, although it is thought to have originated in the 2nd millennium BCE.
 Its largest site is Sembel.
 It served as an intermediary for trade between the Gash Group and the Red Sea.
 Evidence for social complexity includes the settlement pattern, administrative devices, and a rich grave dating to the mid-1st millennium BCE.